zeroluck/docs/sources/articles/mod-auth-oidc/ubuntu-installation.md

 ```

 Instead of pre-existing cert and key files, feel free to use your own.
-Next, enable the site by running this command, and restart the Apache
+Next, enable the static site by running the `a2ensite` command, and
-service as below:
+restart the Apache service as below:

 ```
 a2ensite static.conf